 Parents/guardians registering children in the Board’s Kindergartens receive notification from their schools of spring orientation evenings.
 These school-based evenings are intended for meeting other families and staff, for providing information about school and Kindergarten classroom routines and for describing a “typical” day in that classroom.
 A winter meeting is held for Halton parents of Kindergarten-aged children with special needs.
 The date, time and location are noted in on the Board website.

 Entry to Kindergarten in September is a gradual process.
-The process varies depending on whether the school has Full-Day Every Day or Full-Day Alternate Day Kindergarten.
 Schools provide information about the gradual entry process.

 Children and teachers go outside in all kinds of weather – dressing for the weather is important.
 Unless there is a medical reason, for the safety of children and educators, independence in toileting is required in Kindergarten.
 This means the child is free of diapers and pull ups, determines his/her own needs and completes toileting independently.
 Check the Halton Region website regarding common parenting challenges including toileting.